Isha Sesay: Youth and education

 Born in London, England in 1976 to Temne parents from Sierra Leone, Sesay returned with them at the age of seven to their homeland.
 Raised in their Muslim faith, she lived in Sierra Leone for most of her childhood.
 She is one of three children, with an older sister and a younger brother.
 Isha's mother is Dr. Kadi Sesay, a former lecturer at Fourah Bay College.
 Dr. Sesay, in 1992, was appointed as an advisor to the government of Valentine Strasser.
-Isha's father worked as a legal advisor to the SLPMB (Sierra Leone Produce Marketing Board); he died in 1988.
+Isha's father worked as a legal advisor to the SLPMB (Sierra Leone Produce Marketing Board), a national regulatory institution; he died in 1988.

 Sesay studied at the private Fourah Bay College School in Freetown.
 She also attended St. Joseph's Secondary School in Freetown.
 At the age of 16, in 1992 she moved to the UK for further study and college.
 After completing her A-levels, she was accepted into Trinity College, Cambridge, where she read English.
 She worked as a waitress in a bar while studying.
 She decided to become a television journalist, having previously aspired to become an actress.
 During her final year, she began writing to media groups seeking work.